 Dates: Camps run Monday through Friday, 8:30 a.m. - 3 p.m., during select weeks in June, July and August.

 Plan a family trip to Johnston County, where small towns pack big outdoor adventures and charming retreats.
-Book the Sip & Stay Package, and get a discount on rooms at 10 participating hotels while also receiving an itinerary for great places for the grown-ups to eat (Clayton Steakhouse), drink (Broadslab Distillery) and sightsee (Ava Gardner Museum).
-Broadslab might inspire you to hit all the stops on the JoCo Beer, Wine and Shine Trail.
+Book the Sip & Stay Package, and get a discount on rooms at 10 participating hotels while also receiving an itinerary for great places for the grown-ups to eat, drink and sightsee.
+Hit all the stops on the JoCo Beer, Wine and Shine Trail, including Broadslab Distillery, Fainting Goat Brewing Co. and Hinnant Vineyards.

-Your kids will be occupied and entertained at Howell Woods Environmental Learning Center, which offers a summer day camp, plus it’s open year-round.
+Your kids will be occupied and entertained at Howell Woods Environmental Learning Center, which offers a summer day camp and is open year-round.
 Activities include a ropes course, kayaking lessons, fishing, hiking and biking.
 Also, plan outdoor fun for the family at the many greenways and trails throughout the county and the iconic Neuse River.

 Dates: Visit the website or call for the schedule and availability of these trips.